nora-coder-dot/alith/website/src/content/roadmap.md

   - **Web3**
     - **Ethereum**: Enable integration with Ethereum for smart contract interactions, wallet management, and decentralized application (dApp) support.
     - **Solana**: Add support for Solana to provide fast and cost-effective blockchain interactions.
+    - **Metis**: Add support for Metis to provide an efficient Layer 2 scaling solution, enabling rapid deployment and low-cost interactions for decentralized applications (dApps) and decentralized autonomous organizations (DAOs).
   - **Other Community Tools**
 - **Operations**
   - **Monitoring and Logging**: Enhance monitoring and logging capabilities for better operational insights and troubleshooting.